-Project Address: 6317 to 6357 Imperial Ave, San Diego CA 92114 development comprised of two buildings.
+6317 to 6357 Imperial Ave, San Diego CA 92114

+Encanto Village is a 4-story, mixed-use development comprised of two buildings.
 The project contains 66 units of affordable housing, including one-, two-, and three-bedroom units.
 The street level facing Imperial Ave will contain common areas and commercial space for lease to multiple tenants.
 Multiple outdoor spaces are provided including a tot-lot and recreation area.